jacksund/simmate/tutorials/05_Search_the_database.md

 There are many ways to search through your tables, and we only covered the basics here.
 Advanced users will benefit from knowing that we use [Django's query api](https://docs.djangoproject.com/en/3.2/topics/db/queries/) under the hood.
 It can take a long time to master, so we only recommend going through [Django's full tutorial](https://docs.djangoproject.com/en/4.0/) if you plan on joining our team or are a fully computational student.
 Beginners can just ask for help.
 Figuring out the correct filter can take new users hours while it will only take our team a minute or two.
 Save your time and [post questions here](https://github.com/jacksund/simmate/discussions/categories/q-a).

-Up next, we can start sharing results with others!
-Continue to [the next tutorial](https://github.com/jacksund/simmate/blob/main/tutorials/06_Use_a_cloud_database.md) when you're ready.
+When you're ready, you can advance to [the next tutorial](https://github.com/jacksund/simmate/blob/main/tutorials/06_Building_custom_workflows), which can be completed on your local computer.